 Microorganisms commonly associated with meat include majorly the psychrophiles of the genera Pseudomonas, Lactobacillus, Moraxella, Acinetobacter, Microbactria, Brochotrix, Klebsiella and Vibro.
-The mesophiles include Salmonella Spp, Escherichia coli, Clostridium perfringens, and the thermophiles include Streptococcus faecalis; others include members of the genera Flavobacterium, Bacillus, Leuconostoc, Proteus, Micrococcus and Achromobacter (Litchfield, 2000).
+The mesophiles include Salmonella Spp, Escherichia coli, Clostridium perfringens, and the thermophiles include Streptococcus faecalis; others include members of the genera Flavobacterium, Bacillus, Leuconostoc, Proteus, Micrococcus and Achromobacter (Litchfield.
+11000).
 The common moulds on meat are the genera Cladosporium, Sporotrichum, Oospora, Thamidium, Mucor, Penicillium, Alternaria and Monilia.
-The yeasts found on meat are majorly of the Asporogenous genera and include Torulopsis, Rhodotorula and Candida (National Environmental Sanitation Policy, 2005).
+The yeasts found on meat are majorly of the Asporogenous genera and include Torulopsis, Rhodotorula and Candida (National Environmental Sanitation Policy, 1100x).
 Temperature seems to be the most important factor that influences the spoilage as well as the safety of meat.
-Meat spoilage bacteria will grow if temperatures are not kept in the cooling (-1°C to 4° C) or freezing (below -1°C) range.
-Not all bacteria which contaminate meat will behave in the same way.
-Some may multiply already at temperatures at around 10°C, others at higher temperatures.
-At temperatures less than 10°C, spoilage of meat is mainly due to the growth of psychotrophic bacteria.
-The European Union Legislation requires a maximum meat temperature of 7°C before transport or cutting (George et al., 2008).
-The P^H of food is critical because at low levels, it favours the growth of moulds and yeasts.
-In neutral or alkaline P^H foods such as meat and meat products, bacteria are more dominant in the spoilage process (National Environmental Sanitation Policy, 2005).
-The high protein content of meat makes the P^H approximately neutral and leads to a high level of spoilage in the meat, which further explains the breakdown of muscle glycogen leading to the production of lactic acid in the muscle fibers (Soyiri et al., 2008).
-Meat products, unless appropriately packaged, transported and stored, spoil in a relatively short time (Tovel, 2006).
+Meat spoilage bacteria will grow if temperatures are not kept in the cooling (- $i^{\circ}C$ to $v^{\circ}$ C) or freezing (below -1°C) range.
+Not all bacteria which contaminate meat will behave in the same way some may multiply already at temperature at around $\omega^{\circ}\mathbf{C}$ , others at higher temperatures.
+At temperature less than 10°C, spoilage of meat is mainly due to growth of psychrotrophic bacteria.
+Although the European Union Legislation requires a maximum final meat temperature of c°C before transport or cutting (George et al., 11000).
+The $P^H$ of food is critical because at low levels, it favors the growth of moulds and yeasts.
+In neutral or alkaline $\mathbf{P}^{\mathsf{H}}$ foods such as meat and meat products, bacteria are more dominant in spoilage process (National Environmental Sanitation Policy, 1100x).
+The high protein content of meat makes the PH approximately neutral and it leads to a high level of spoilage in the meat and this is further explained by the breakdown of muscle glycogen leading to the production of lactic acid in the muscle fibers (Soyiri et al., 1000).
+Meat products, unless appropriately packaged, transported and stored, spoil in a relatively short time (Tovel, 1100L).